jagoncalves14/allocate-reviewers/MIGRATION_GUIDE.md

 **Example of Old System:**
 ```
-Team: Clinical Foundation
+Team: Team1
 Indexes: 0, 1

 Where:
-- 0 = First developer in the list (e.g., Joao)
+- 0 = First developer in the list (e.g., Dev3)
-- 1 = Second developer in the list (e.g., Pavel)
+- 1 = Second developer in the list (e.g., Dev2)

-So Clinical Foundation would always get Joao and Pavel as reviewers.
+So Team1 would always get Dev3 and Dev2 as reviewers.
 ```

 **Problems with Old System:**